charles-claude/BJTU-Embedded-Assignment-4/README.md

 ## Step 3

-The 'repo sync' command can take a lot of time.
+The step 2 command can take a lot of time.
 Then go into the "kernel/rpi folder".
 ```bash
 cd kernel/rpi